mattglbrt/mattglbrt/content/posts/research/youtube.md

 tags = ["youtube", "how to"]
 authors = ["Matt Gilbert"]
 +++
+My collection of notes on starting a YouTube channel.
+You can find all the original sources for the information at the bottom.

 ## Increase Watch Time
 * Do not use intros because you need to retain 50%+ viewer longer than 30 seconds.